iamsayan/wp-auto-republish/readme.txt

 }
 add_filter( 'wpar_published_date_format', 'wpar_override_time_format' );`

+= How to customize the interval of scheduled post and old republish post? =

+To customize the interval of scheduled post and old republish post, you need to add this following snippet to the end of your active theme's functions.php file:

+`function wpar_override_interval() {
+    return '7200'; // 2 hours
+}
+add_filter( 'wpar_scheduled_post_interval', 'wpar_override_interval' );`

 = Are posts duplicated? =

 No. The date on posts is updated to the current date making a post appear new.
 URLs don't change and comments continue to display with the post.